Grand Heartland River Cruise

 This narrated exploration provides you with a wonderful overview of the city, including downtown St. Louis and the riverfront, Citygarden Sculpture Park, the historic neighborhoods of Soulard and Lafayette Square, Forest Park, and The Cathedral Basilica of St. Louis, a stunning church which rivals the cathedrals in Rome, Italy.

 The next photo opportunity will be at the famous Sun Studio, the birthplace of rock ‘n’ roll.
-You will also have the option to walk through the Peabody Hotel and see the famous ducks in the fountain.
-Enjoy some time at the Memphis Pyramid, housing an impressive Bass Pro Shop, a Lodge, Restaurants and more.
-During the excursion, you will be driven through the streets of downtown Memphis.
-You will see Victorian Village, Orpheum Theater, Rock N Soul Museum, St. Jude's Children's Hospital, Cotton Row, Beale Street, Lauderdale Courts, early home of Elvis Presley, Sun Studio, and the Auto Zone Park.
-Travel by the National Civil Rights Museum and stop to see The Lorraine Motel.
+Walk through the Peabody Hotel and see the famous ducks in the fountain.
+Enjoy some time at the Memphis Pyramid, housing an impressive Bass Pro Shop, a lodge, restaurants and more.
+During the excursion, you will be driven through the streets of downtown Memphis, passing the Victorian Village, Orpheum Theater, Rock N Soul Museum, St. Jude's Children's Hospital, Cotton Row, Beale Street, Lauderdale Courts, and the early home of Elvis Presley.

 Explore the captivating city of Memphis at your leisure with our convenient shuttle, making stops at: